Moviri/mv-pycentral/README.md

 #### 1. **New Central Authentication**
    For New Central, you must obtain the following details before making API requests:
-   - **Base URL**: This is the API Gateway URL for your New Central account based on the geographical cluster of your account on the HPE GreenLake Platform.
-You can find the base URL of your New Central account's API Gateway from the table [here](https://developer.arubanetworks.com/new-hpe-anw-central/docs/getting-started-with-rest-apis#base-urls).
+   - **Base URL or Cluster Name**: Base URL is the API Gateway URL for your New Central account based on the geographical cluster of your account on the HPE GreenLake Platform.
+You can find the base URL or cluster name of your New Central account's API Gateway from the table [here](https://developer.arubanetworks.com/new-central/docs/getting-started-with-rest-apis#base-urls).
    - **Client ID and Client Secret**: These credentials are required to generate an access token to authenticate API requests.
 You can obtain them by creating a Personal API Client for your New Central Account.
-Follow the detailed steps in the [Create Client Credentials documentation](https://developer.arubanetworks.com/new-hpe-anw-central/docs/generating-and-managing-access-tokens#create-client-credentials).
+Follow the detailed steps in the [Create Client Credentials documentation](https://developer.arubanetworks.com/new-central/docs/generating-and-managing-access-tokens#create-client-credentials).

 #### 2. **HPE GreenLake (GLP) Authentication**
    If you are working with HPE GreenLake APIs, authentication is slightly different: